andreasdominik/HermesMQTT.jl/docs/src/index.md

 This is a "quick-and-Dirty" framework for Snips.ai-style home assistants (such as *Rhasspy*) written in Julia.
-I comes with generator script
-which can be used as starting point for own skills.
+It comes with generator script which can be used as starting point for own skills.

 To learn about Snips, goto [snips.ai](https://docs.snips.ai/reference/).

 To learn about Rhasspy, goto [rhasspy](https://rhasspy.readthedocs.io/en/latest/).

 To get introduced with Julia, see [julialang.org](https://julialang.org/).